BinarCode/laravel-restify/docs-v2/content/en/auth/authorization.md

 });
 ```

-From this point, it's highly recommended having a policy for each model have exposed via Restify.
+From this point, it's highly recommended to have a policy for each model exposed via Restify.
 Otherwise, users may access unauthorized resources, which is not what we want.

 ## Policies

 If you are not aware of what a policy is, we highly recommend reading the [documentation](https://laravel.com/docs/authorization#creating-policies) before you move forward.

-You can use the Laravel command for generating a policy, it's recommended to generate a policy using Restify command, because it will scaffold Restify CRUD authorization methods for you:
+You can use the Laravel command for generating a policy.
+It is greatly recommended to generate a policy using the Restify command because it will scaffold Restify's CRUD authorization methods for you:

 ```shell script
 php artisan restify:policy UserPolicy
 ```

 It will automatically detect the `User` model (the word before `Policy`).
-However, you can specify the model:
+However, you can set out the following example:

 ```shell script
 php artisan restify:policy PostPolicy --model=Post
 ```

 <alert>
-It will consider that the model lives into the `app/Models` directory.
+It will ultimately be considered that the model lives into the `app/Models` directory.
 </alert>

 <alert type="warning">
-By default, Restify will unauthorized any requests if there isn't a defined policy method associated to the request endpoint.
-Or, if you don't have a policy at all, all requests to that repository will be unauthorized.
+By default, Restify will unauthorize any requests if there isn't a defined policy method associated to the request's endpoint.
+Or, if you don't have a policy at all, all requests from that repository will be unauthorized.
 </alert>

-If you already have a policy, here is the Restify default scaffolded one, so you can take methods on your own:
+If you already have a policy, here is the Restify default scaffolded one so you can apply these methods on your own:

 ```php
 namespace App\Policies;